kshitizjangra/Run-DeepSeek-R1-Offline-AI-with-End-to-End-Encryption/README.md

 # DeepSeek R1 - AI Companion

 ## Overview
-DeepSeek R1 is an AI-powered coding assistant built with Streamlit.
+DeepSeek R1 is an AI-powered assistant built with Streamlit.
 It provides an interactive chat interface to help developers with coding queries, debugging, and AI-generated solutions using locally hosted models.

 This application is designed for privacy, ensuring that all data and interactions remain entirely local, with encrypted chat history for additional security.